Water Conservation Program:

 Contact us for more information about water conservation in the Deschutes Basin.

-During the winter of 2015-16, DRC assisted irrigation districts in the implementation of two water conservation/piping projects:
+During the winter of 2016-2017, DRC assisted irrigation districts in the implementation of one water conservation/piping projects:

-- TSID’s Main Canal Pipeline Phase 6 conserved 1.33 cfs, or about 560 AF per year.
-With only three more phases to go, TSID has almost achieved its goal of becoming 100% piped.
+- TSID’s Main Canal Pipeline Phase 7 conserved 1.33 cfs, or about 560 AF per year.
+With only two more phases to go, TSID has almost achieved its goal of becoming 100% piped.